 This vegan ricotta has so many uses!
-Try it as a substitute for traditional ricotta in pasta dishes like lasagna or manicotti, stuff it into Italian calzones, or even serve it as a dip for fresh veggies or crackers.
+Try it as a substitute for traditional ricotta in pasta dishes like lasagna or stuffed shells, stuff it into Italian calzones, or even serve it as a dip for fresh veggies or crackers.

 I can't wait to try it in this zucchini cannelloni recipe next!

 If you like this, be sure to check out this easy vegan feta cheese recipe as well.
 And don't forget to grab a copy of that vegan substitution cheat sheet- it's packed with easy ways to make all your favorite recipes vegan friendly!

 Vegan Ricotta Cheese

 - 4 tbsp nutritional yeast

 - salt to taste

 - Mash the tofu with a fork in a medium bowl.

 - Add all ingredients and mix until well combined.